GED Live is the online course provided by Kaplan. For several decades, Kaplan has been offering books to help students pass the GED test.

 The GED exam includes four independent subtests that cover the academic fields of Language Arts, Social Studies, Science, and Mathematics.

 Test results are available right away for your essay part.
-GED testing is possible at many testing centers across America, but recently, online GED testing became also possible for qualifying students.
+GED testing is possible at many testing centers across America, but recently, online GED testing has also become possible for qualifying students.

 The GED exam is for adult learners who never completed their high school curriculum.
 To qualify for GED testing, you cannot already have a high school credential or be registered for another educational program.